ayourtch/litir/README.md

-= My exploration into ActivityPub
+# My exploration into ActivityPub

 This code doesn't do much useful yet.
+It merely attempts to send the correct responses to the follow and unfollow requests, without doing a lot on its side.

+The verification of the incoming messages does not take the date into account.

-= Installation
+# Installation

 Install rust, clone this repo, then make a vhost that points out to 127.0.0.1:4000